tjizep/nnnn/README.md

 In less than 12 seconds on a single thread and
 Less than 3 seconds using multiple threads.

+For comparison mlpack gets worse accuracy using more or less the same architecture in 50 seconds on a single thread on the same hardware

 This is achieved in the following ways

 * Non 0 matrix values are extracted and re-ordered